vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 --- type:PlainMultipleChoiceExercise lang:sql xp:50 key:4d55b1adf8
 ## HAVING a great time

-In SQL, `WHERE` cannot be used with aggregate functions.
-Instead, you can use the `HAVING` keyword to filter based on the results of grouped operations.
+In SQL, aggregate functions can't be used in `WHERE` clauses.
+This means that if you want to filter based on the result of an aggregate function, you need another way!
+That's where `HAVING` comes in.
 For example,

 ```
 SELECT release_year